Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- Star potion now has a glow
 <br />- Improved generation of energium ore
 <br />- [Bugfix] Fixed a bug with mixed textures of energium armor
+<br />- [Bugfix] Fixed a bug where the source of damage from elemental abilities was not determined